pianove/frontend-nanodegree-mobile-portfolio/README.md

 then went up to 92/100 thanks to
 2. css optimization (media=print)
-3. remove of the <script async src="js/perfmatters.js"></script> as the crpmetrics are reported by google analytics api
+3. remove of the <script async src="js/perfmatters.js"></script> as the crpmetrics can be reported by google analytics api. the inline script function sends these metrics to an analytic server.
+4. skip web font and inline into css

+all these changes resulted in a mobile score of 86/100.
+To improve that to 92/100
+5.

 ####Part 2: Optimize Frames per Second in pizza.html